- Union Station Expansion

 After years of planning and anticipation, the $7.5 million Union Station western expansion is the largest enhancement project since the station’s 1999 restoration.
-Crews from Burns & McDonnell broke ground in January 2016, and various stages are scheduled to be complete throughout 2016.
-The design-build project consists of five major components: the south plaza; east plaza; bridge; north plaza; and several interior improvements on the theater district level.
+Crews from Burns & McDonnell broke ground in January 2016 and completed in August 2017.
+The design-build project consisted of five major components: the south plaza; east plaza; bridge; north plaza; and several interior improvements on the theater district level.

 For the south plaza, the area between Union Station and Pershing Road, teams removed two center driveways, regraded, poured and landscaped a semi-circular pedestrian plaza.
 The area also features a raised, wide pedestrian walkway to the building where lighting, power and landscaping were also improved.

 At the east plaza, concrete improvements and additional amenities enhance the experience for a light rail stop added to the area before the western expansion.

 The bridge is the most significant project feature.
 It connects the carriage pavilion, a covered drop-off area on the west side of the station, with the third level of the parking garage.
 Serving both pedestrians and vehicles, it allows visitors — for the first time ever — to approach the front of Union Station and drive directly to the garage instead of circling to the back of the building.
 Construction teams installed 66,000 pounds of rebar to support the nearly 180 cubic yards of concrete — nearly 20 truckloads of cement.
 Teams designed and built bridge piers, precast garage spandrel infill, a bridge deck, drainage and piping, electrical and more, all while business carried on as usual inside the station.